Inheritance Tax

 How to use the new (2019) estate & gift tax limits to maximize the transfer of your wealth.

 The well-known quote ‘’Nothing is certain except death and taxes’’ by Benjamin Franklin remains poignant and certainly rings true for many Americans.
-When you give assets in the form of cash, stocks or a car perhaps, the government wants to know about it and will likely want to collect some taxes too.
-Isn’t it great to know that a large portion of your gifts or estate is excluded from taxation, and there are numerous ways to give assets tax free?
+When you give assets in the form of cash, stocks, or a car perhaps, the government wants to know about it and will likely want to collect some taxes too.
+Isn’t it great to know that a large portion of your gifts or estate is excluded from taxation, and there are numerous ways to give assets tax-free?

-As an experienced Certified Financial Planner® I would like to assist you in understanding how you can utilize the following strategies to transfer your wealth given the current inheritance tax rules.
+As an experienced Certified Financial Planner®, I would like to assist you in understanding how you can utilize the following strategies to transfer your wealth given the current inheritance tax rules.

 Transferring Your Wealth